dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 <!-- Specifically how do you include these so that they will automatically be added to komodo-cli ? -->

-The first part of the source file consists of the implementation of all Remote Procedure Calls (RPC's) for this module.
+The first part of the Antara's module source file consists of the implementation of all Remote Procedure Calls (RPC's) for this module.
 These typically either perform transactions or query information about state and data.

+You will also need to implement high level rpc command functions which are called by rpc enging and responsible for convertation of rpc  to native C++ data types.
+These rpc command functions should be added into an existing source in src/rpc directory, or you might create your own rpc source.
+The reference to rpc command functions should be added into global rpc command table in server.cpp source file.

-With this section properly added to the source file, the Smart Chain daemon's compiler will automatically make each RPC available at the command line and via `curl` through the `komodo-cli` software.
+With this part is properly completed, the Smart Chain daemon's compiler will automatically make each RPC available at the command line through the `komodo-cli` software and via `curl` utility.

 Essentially all modules have at least these two RPC's.